hmchen47/DataScience/Stats/ProbStatsPython/01-Intro.md

 + Summary
   + Uncertainty is all around us
-  + Probability and Statistics provide a rational way o deal w/ uncertainty
+  + Probability and Statistics provide a rational way to deal w/ uncertainty

 + [Original Slides](https://tinyurl.com/y75qx6vl)